 There are foldable, metal bed bases, and those ones are an exception.
 You’ll simply need to follow the manufacturer’s instructions to unlatch them, or bend them to fold for easy transport.

 IKEA bed frames are usually put together with both dowels and screws (depending on their materials).
 Your best bet is to google the model name of your bed, followed by “how do I disassemble a ____ bed.”
 Or, look up the assembly instructions on the IKEA website, and work backwards from there.
 Here is an article that discusses the pros and cons of disassembling IKEA furniture for moving.

 Other beds can be disassembled for moving similarly, but still according to instructions, if you have them.
-Here is a video that shows how, for a typical bed with a headboard and footboard.

 If you had a box spring on a metal bed frame, that frame may be attached to a headboard with screws of some sort.
 There might also be headboard and footboard attachment pieces you’ll want to hang on to, especially if they’re not welded onto the metal frame.